luckysusanto/Documentation_OPRO/1_IndoBERTweet_Baseline/README.md

 # What needs to be done
 1. Get a baseline performance of IndoBERTweet on each training pair of `([csis/indoDiscourse]_hate_[xxx]_normalized.csv, [csis/indoDiscourse]_exemplars_nonhate_[xxx]_normalized.csv)`
 2. Use seeded run.
+Check `config.py`'s SEEDS.
 3. Report mean + standard deviation per model.
+Use `aggregate.py`
 4. Search for hyperparameter first for each dataset, run it on the full data (100) variants.

 # What potentially may need to be changed